 Contemporary concrete building systems offer features that purchasers and builders value: strong and solid construction that provides comfortable shelter and protects occupants from extreme weather.
 Yet strength and durability alone are not enough.
 The systems have to be easy to design and build and be versatile to suit any architectural style.
 Concrete systems deliver all that and more.

 Even though many concrete building systems have been around for a long time, consumers may not be aware of them.
 PCA began a targeted promotion of concrete systems for residential applications in the mid-1990s, intended to introduce a new audience of buyers and builders to the wide variety of structural concrete products suitable for building homes.
-Construction of above grade walls for concrete homes increased from about three percent at that time to nearly 11.1 percent in 2008, or about one out of every nine homes built.
+Construction of above grade walls for concrete homes increased from about 3 percent at that time to nearly 9.3 percent in 2012.

 Sources: NAHB Research Center, ICFA, and PCA Market Research Surveys